johnnycyberseed/ibm-zk/pages/IBM Control Program of Operating System (video).md

 		- maximize _systems throughput_ — the amount of total work that can be achieved within a certain time given the current resources
 		- minimize _turnaround time_ — the time from the moment the job enters the machine shop and the results are ready
 		- providing key services —
+- ## Maximizing Systems Throughput
+	- minimizing transition times
+	-
 - Control Programs
 	- are responsible for:
 		- data management
 			- device independence
 			- buffered input / output
 			- extensive library services (naming devices, the data that goes on them, and how they are organized)
 		- task management
 			- allocating resources to independent tasks (i.e. programs)
 			- identifying tasks
 			- supporting scheduling tasks
 	- have these characteristics:
 		- _modular_ — can be composed of individual parts
 		- _compatible_ — works without change across models of computers
 		- "processors" (i.e. individual programs) can be safely ignorant of resource management
 		- _protection_ — prevent one task from clobbering the resources of another task
 		- _complete and flexible_ — the identified structure is considered future proof
 	-
 		-
 	-